British Rail Class 121: Current operations

 Upon privatisation of Britain's railways, the Class 121 fleet was only operated by one passenger company, namely Silverlink, with several more units in departmental duties with Railtrack.
 Since Chiltern Railways retired its final two units in May 2017, there have been no examples left in revenue-making service.

-However, Network Rail operates one Class 121 for various departmental roles.
-This has been reclassified as a Class 960 departmental unit.
-Duties include route learning, video surveying of track and sandite application.
-In addition, the unit has been specially repainted in old BR blue livery.
-The unit is based at Aylesbury and was jointly used by Chiltern Railways for route learning.
+As of 2025, two units are owned by Locomotive Services Limited: